qsyed/jenkins_CI_CD/README.md

 # Setting up a Functional CI / CD pipeline

 > The first thing you need is a jenkins sever running in a public subnet.
 If you dont have that please refer to my github repo titled "jenkins-ec2"

+> from the command line of your public server execute the following commands to get the follow softwares:
+* sudo yum install git -y
+* sudo amazon-linux-extras install docker -y
+* sudo yum install docker
+* sudo su -
+* sudo service docker start
+* sudo usermod -a -G docker ec2-user
+* sudo su - ec2-user
+* docker --version to confirm docker was installed
+* git --version to confirm git was installed

 > The second thing you need is a second server in a private subnet. this will rpresent different stages such as dev, pre-production, and production.

 > Your jenkins server create your pipeline.